Digital doctors: China sees tech cure for healthcare woes

 China’s healthcare management sector is growing at close to 40 percent a year and will hit $38 billion in the next five years, according to local consultancy Raisewin International.

-Technology is playing a growing role as Beijing overhauls a healthcare management sector blighted by chaotic patient data, underfunded rural health centers, overburdened city hospitals and a nationwide shortage of doctors.
+Technology is playing a growing role as Beijing overhauls a healthcare management sector blighted by chaotic patient data, underfunded rural health centres, overburdened city hospitals and a nationwide shortage of doctors.

-Government-supported programs are looking to leverage specialized software and communication equipment to get the most out of in-demand doctors and specialists at leading hospitals.
+Government-supported programmes are looking to leverage specialised software and communication equipment to get the most out of in-demand doctors and specialists at leading hospitals.

 China’s digital healthcare makeover won’t come cheap though.
 Experts predict a multi-billion dollar bill to bring in IT systems for patient records, develop patient-doctor interaction software and install national networks.